-In design, we find it not best to work under constraints just one of the design practice that is overlooked.
+In design, we find it not best to work under constraints just one of the design practices that is overlooked.

-The industry has shaped and crafted the image on the design profession being of a freelancer.
-It’s believed that only without boundaries can a designer work provide an immense creative possibility.
+The industry has shaped and crafted the image of the design profession being of a freelancer.
+It’s believed that only without boundaries can a designer’s work provides an immense creative possibility.

-Website design and marketing for your business isn’t about adding aesthetic pleasing sliders or completely reformatting your website.
-Rather, the focus is placed on obtaining a balance between the elegance with search engine requirements.
+Website design and marketing for your business isn’t about adding aesthetically pleasing sliders or completely reformatting your website.
+Rather, the focus is placed on obtaining a balance between elegance with search engine requirements.

 Having a website design is a crucial aspect of helping you close on more sales.
-Therefore, your SEO effort needs to focus on the optimal user experience across all devices.
+Therefore, your SEO effort must focus on the optimal user experience across all devices.